chenxinye/blrmat/README.md

 ## Simulations

-All tests were performed on a DELL PowerEdge R750xa server with 2 TB of memory, equipped with NVIDIA A100 80GB PCIe and two Intel Xeon Gold 6330 processors, featuring 56 cores and 112 threads at 2.00 GHz.
+All tests were performed on a Dell PowerEdge R750xa server with 2 TB of memory.
+The system is equipped with four NVIDIA A100 80GB PCIe GPUs and two Intel Xeon Gold 6330 processors (totaling 56 cores, 2.00 GHz).
+Benchmarks were conducted on a single GPU instance.
 Check details on [front.convergence.lip6](https://front.convergence.lip6.fr/).

 The GEMM with BLR format reaches close to 2 times speedup compared with cuBLAS GEMM in our example: